vpsylos/roundtable/README.md

 # Roundtable
 A proof-of-concept ticketing system for a tech support office in my university.

+## How to run
+First, click on the Code button and download the zip file.
+Then, create and activate a virtual environment.
+Then, download all the dependencies using `pip install -r requirements.txt`

 ## First run
 When you first launch the program, you will be prompted to create an admin account.
 Once this has been done, you can log in to the system.